cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Security Considerations {#security-considerations}

-OPAQUE is defined and proven as the composition of two
-functionalities: an OPRF and an AKE protocol.
-It can be seen as a "compiler" for transforming any AKE protocol (with KCI security and forward secrecy - see below) into a secure aPAKE protocol.
+OPAQUE is defined as the composition of two functionalities: an OPRF and an AKE protocol.
+It can be seen as a "compiler" for transforming any AKE protocol (with KCI security and forward secrecy; see below) into a secure aPAKE protocol.
 In OPAQUE, the client stores a secret private key at the server during password registration and retrieves this key each time it needs to authenticate to the server.
 The OPRF security properties